SonamYeshe/beginner_tutorials/README.md

 ```

 ## Bagfiles
 The bagfile is recorded by the command in the talkerdynamic.launchfile, the default setting is false.
-If you want to record again, just change the default in <arg name="record_all" default="false" /> to be "true".
+If you want to record again, just change the default in (default="false") to be "true".

 To see the bag file info,
 ```
-$ cd <path to catkin_ws/src/beginner_tutorials>
+$ roscd beginner_tutorials/
 $ rosbag info results/record_all_topics_2017-11-14-22-45-16.bag
 ```